7

 1. Strengthens the upper body: This yoga pose trains and strengthens the spinal erectors, gluteus maximus, muscles along the outer thighs, and quadriceps.
 Bridge pose stretches the front of the hips, waist, ribcage, and shoulders.

-2. Supports stability: Bridge pose helps solidify one’s centre of gravity and strengthen their core for greater everyday balance.
+2. Supports stability: Bridge pose helps solidify one’s center of gravity and strengthen their core for greater everyday balance.

 3. Improves posture: The pose may also help improve chest posture, counteract excessive sitting, and calm the mind.